aws-samples/aws-serverless-cicd-workshop/workshop/content/canaries/rollbacks/faketraffic/_index.en.md

 ```

 {{% notice tip %}}
-If you get an error that `jq` command is not installed, you can install it by running `sudo yum install -y jq`.
+If you get an error that `jq` command is not installed, you can install it by running `sudo yum install -y jq` or `brew install jq` if you are using Mac OS.
 {{% /notice%}}

 Example: